mui/material-ui/docs/src/pages/demos/text-fields/text-fields.md

 You can use third-party libraries to format an input.
 You have to provide a custom implementation of the `<input>` element with the `inputComponent` property.
+The provided input component should handle the `inputRef` property.
+The property should be called with a value implementing the [`HTMLInputElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement) interface.

 The following demo uses the [react-text-mask](https://github.com/text-mask/text-mask) and [react-number-format](https://github.com/s-yadav/react-number-format) libraries.